Udit063/Dynammic_programming/DP_on_stocks/Buy_Sell_Stock_II/Memoization.md

 Since, it will create an **overlapping subproblem**, hence, we will use **memoization**.

-For memoization, just take a **dp[n][m]** array and store the result in this array.
+For memoization, just take a **dp[n][2]** array and store the result in this array.
 Also, check if any value exists in this array before moving forward.

 ## Code